Lords Group Trading Plc and subsidiaries

 Modern slavery is a heinous crime and a morally reprehensible act that deprives a person's liberty and dignity for another person's gain.
 It is a real problem for millions of people around the world, including many in developed countries, who are being kept and exploited in various forms of slavery.
 Every company is at risk of being involved in this crime through its own operations and its supply chain.

-At Lords Group Trading Limited, we have a zero-tolerance approach to modern slavery and are fully committed to preventing slavery and human trafficking in our operation and supply chain.
+At Lords Group Trading Plc, we have a zero-tolerance approach to modern slavery and are fully committed to preventing slavery and human trafficking in our operation and supply chain.
 We have taken concrete steps to tackle modern slavery, as outlined in our statement.
-This statement sets out the actions that we have taken to understand all potential modern slavery risks related to our business and to implement steps to prevent slavery and human trafficking during the financial year 2021.
+This statement sets out the actions that we have taken to understand all potential modern slavery risks related to our business, and to implement steps to prevent slavery and human trafficking during the financial year 2022.

 Our business and supply chains

-• Lords Group Trading Limited and all subsidiaries
+• Lords Group Trading Plc and all its subsidiaries

 • Operating across the UK